somosazucar/Jappy/README.md

 Jappy.activity
 ==============

-A tribute to Pippy activity.
+Jappy is a Python collaborative programming environment for the Web.
+It's also possible to write and preview HTML.

-*Shall work with Sugar and Sugarizer, deploy everywhere.*
+It currently implements the [RapydScript-NG transpiler](https://github.com/kovidgoyal/rapydscript-ng)'s Python-like language.

-It currently implements the [RapydScript-NG transpiler](https://github.com/kovidgoyal/rapydscript-ng)'s python-like language.
+Jappy is the app powering the http://educa.juegos/ collaboration platform.

 ## Development